 Think about it, for all the flaws in other Black, female, TV characters, at the end of the episode or series you usually walk away feeling like that woman was a boss and did what she had to do.
 Characters like Olivia Pope or Annalise Keating, Miranda Bailey and Jessica Pearson, Charley Borderline West and so many more past and present do the work of reinforcing our ideas about the position and in the process, humanity of Black women.
 We view them as strong and often are willing to forget or rationalize away their flaws.

 Except, on Insecure you can’t do that.
 The only real redeeming quality about Molly and Issa is their friendship.
-Other than that, they are both a hot ass mess.
+Other than that, they are both a hot ass mess and deeply flawed.
 In no world is Issa’s 425 credit core deemed strong.
 We don’t view Molly as a boss in her career because for all intents and purposes she is floundering at work.
 Neither of them can communicate in their pursuits of love and consequently always end up with less than they both desire and deserve.
-Not flaws and attempts to write them away in the writers’ room or remind viewers how powerful they are.
-But, flaws you have to sit with and work through.
+Not flaws and attempts to write them away in the writers’ room or remind viewers how powerful they are, but flaws you have to sit with and work through.
 Flaws that mean you have to stay on the couch or “platonically” in the bed of a former and maybe even current flame for a little bit longer because you just don’t and cannot manage to get your shit together.
 Flaws that mean you asked for your key back but still won’t cut dude off (because we all know this Molly and Dro saga isn’t over).
 Flaws that demonstrate just how hard it can be to really carve out some space for yourself in the world because of your insecurities.Regular Like: On 'Insecure' the Strong Black Woman Myth is Laid to Rest Click To Tweet

 On Insecure, the myth of the strong Black woman is laid to rest.
 And while I’m not applauding Issa’s inability to save money, Molly’s inability to make a smart decision in love, and their collective inability to communicate effectively, maybe the point of the show is to demonstrate another side of Black women’s humanity.
 That’s why we all relate and watch every Sunday.
 Because on Insecure, Black Women get to just be.